gracelang/language/spec.md

     classes that are based on object-oriented programming.

-    1. The courses may be structured objects first, or imperative first.
-Is it necessary to support “procedures first”?
+    1. The courses may be structured objects first, or procedural first.

     2. The courses may be taught using dynamic types, static types, or both in combination (in either order).

-    3. We aim to offer some (but not necessarily complete) support for “functional first” curricula, primarily for courses that proceed rapidly to imperative and object-oriented programming.
+    3. We aim to offer some (but not necessarily complete) support for “functional first” curricula, primarily for courses that proceed rapidly to procedural and object-oriented programming.

 2. University students taking second year classes in programming, algorithms and data structures, concurrent programming, software